ssheedy11/Stat-172-Bigfoot-Project/README.md

 The above file is used to export the cleaned dataset with the LDA addendum, as well as generate plots found in our presentation:

 2. This step is optional.
-If you would like the additional LDA Testing Graphs, run `Bigfoot Master LDA.R` from the stopping point to the bottom to reproduce the testing results.
+If you would like the additional LDA Testing Graphs, run `src/Bigfoot Master LDA.R` from the stopping point to the bottom to reproduce the testing results.
     *  output/LDA - 5 Topics.pdf
     *  output/LDA - 6 Topics.pdf
     *  output/LDA - 7 Topics.pdf